tomjaguarpaw/H2/posts/git-rebase-conflicts.md

       foo3()
 ```

-and after deleting the other hunks and conflict markers we are left
+and after deleting the other hunk sections and conflict markers we are
-with
+left with

 ```
 def main():